Mazda CX-60 Review 2023 | Top Gear

 Advertisement - Page continues below

-With prices starting from £45,420, the CX-60 is pitched to compete with the likes of the impressive Toyota RAV4 and Ford Kuga plug-in hybrids, but Mazda is also bullish about it being a semi-premium alternative to the BMW X3, the Mercedes GLC and the Audi Q5.
+With prices starting from £46,640, the CX-60 is pitched to compete with the likes of the impressive Toyota RAV4 and Ford Kuga, but Mazda is also bullish about it being a semi-premium alternative to the BMW X3, the Mercedes GLC and the Audi Q5.
 Oh, and potential buyers could also consider the Volvo XC60 and Lexus NX as well.
 Not exactly struggling for choice in this segment, then.

-The CX-60 looks like a more bluff CX-5, but manages to still maintain Mazda’s refreshingly clean design instead of spending on overwrought styling lines and creases to stand out.
+The CX-60 looks like a more bluff CX-5, but manages to still maintain Mazda’s refreshingly clean design instead of relying on overwrought styling lines and creases to stand out.
 We’d go for a trim level that includes black plastic wheelarches though – when they’re painted the same colour as the body the CX-60 can look a little slab-sided.
-Inside there’s seating for five, but no option for seven seats.
+Inside there’s seating for five, but no option for seven seats - that's the CX-80's domain.

 Advertisement - Page continues below